nburuchara/flshcrd/README.md

 # Disclaimer

-This site uses your IP address for the pupose of ensuring you can only play on your device once a day.
+This site uses your IP address for the pupose of ensuring you can only play once a day on your device.
 By using the website, you agree to our use of IP addresses.